Licensed child care centers

 This letter was sent to the authorized agent email address on file for your license.
 The letter informs license holders about the Child Care and Development Block Grant and changes affecting licensed child care centers in Minnesota.

 This video explains the Child Care and Development Block Grant changes affecting licensed child care centers in Minnesota:

 Learn more about capacity requirements, staff qualifications, and how to make changes to your license in these frequently asked questions.

 The Minnesota State Child Care Emergency Plan DHS-7415 (PDF) and Keeping Kids Safe emergency planning guide DHS-7414 (PDF) prioritize the health and safety of children in preparation for and response to emergencies and disasters.

-Providers can use this fillable emergency plan template (PDF) (Word DOC) to prepare a plan that will provide guidance for providers and other caregivers regarding how to plan for and handle emergency situations.
+Providers can use this fillable emergency plan template (PDF) or (Word DOC) to prepare a plan that will provide guidance for providers and other caregivers regarding how to plan for and handle emergency situations.

-When accessing these forms, please either use Internet Explorer or right click, save as and then open the document using adobe reader
+When accessing these forms, please either use Internet Explorer or right click, save as and then open the document using Adobe Reader

 These are the forms that you will need to complete as part of your ongoing work, including:

 Some child care centers may need to apply for and obtain a food license.
 More information is available on the Minnesota Department of Health website: Food, Beverage and Lodging (FBL) License and Food Manager Certification.

 Child care centers are licensed and monitored according to the following rules and statutes: